animesh20/Face-Recognition/README.md

 The eigenface code has also been included here.

-The dataset is stored in "demo" folder.
 The code used for different experiments is there in openface/evaluation.
 Also much of the code used here is taken from the OpenFace project.
 Reference: B. Amos, B. Ludwiczuk, M. Satyanarayanan, "Openface: A general-purpose face recognition library with mobile applications," CMU-CS-16-118, CMU School of Computer Science, Tech.
 Rep., 2016.

 The report for the project has been included here.
 Please go through it.